Ces Mountford: Early years

 Mountford played soccer at school, as he was considered too small to play rugby league.
 In 1935 at the age of 16 he joined Blackball Rugby League club, where he earned the nickname 'The Blackball Bullet' due to his speed on the field.

+Playing career

-Player for Wigan
+Wigan

 Mountford signed for Wigan Rugby League Club in 1946, he shared in one of Wigan’s finest moments in the 1949/50 campaign when, as captain – in place of usual captain Joe Egan who was on tour with seven other Wigan stars – he led his side to a sensational 20-2 Championship Final win over Huddersfield at Maine Road.

-Mountford played at Wembley Stadium on two occasions, the first being in 1948, when they beat the current title holders Bradford Northern 8-3 in a nail biting final.
+Mountford played in the Challenge Cup final at Wembley Stadium on two occasions, the first being in 1948, when they beat the current title holders Bradford Northern 8–3 in a nail biting final.
 The second visit, in 1951, Mountford led the team to a 10-0 victory over Barrow in a rain-soaked Wembley final.
 He also became the first overseas player to receive the Lance Todd Trophy.